elazarl/goproxy/README.md

 The proxy itself is simply a `net/http` handler.

-== Use Examples ==
+#A taste of goproxy

-To get a taste of goproxy, a basic HTTP/HTTPS transparent proxy
+To get a taste of `goproxy`, a basic HTTP/HTTPS transparent proxy

     import (